Doub Farm

 One key feature of the Doub Farm is an unnamed intermittent stream that flows through the property roughly from north to south, passing close in front of the house and barn.
 The stream's hydrology reflects the karst topography of the region.
 The stream is a "losing" stream, with flow being fed by multiple springs emerging from limestone outcrops on the Doub Farm but then losing flow as the stream passes farther from the springs.
-The stream and adjoining wetlands are typically dry in mid summer and fall with streamflow returning with heavier rain and snowmelt events in winter.
+The stream and adjoining wetlands are typically dry in mid-summer and fall, with streamflow returning with heavier rain and snowmelt events in winter.
 The stream typically dries out by later June or July.
 While flowing, the stream and its wetlands attract enormous numbers of Canada geese and occasional great blue herons and American egrets.
 Great blue herons frequent the stream as it dries down in late spring and large numbers of carp become entrapped in isolated pools of remnant water.
-The stream flow is much lower than expected for its watershed of more than 1200 acres north of the Doub Farm.
+The stream flow is much lower than expected for its watershed of more than 1200 acre north of the Doub Farm.
 Much of the runoff from the watershed likely flows through underground channels interspersed in the limestone rather than on the surface in the stream.
-The floodplain associated with the stream is however quite broad and episodically carries torrents of rushing waters expected only from much larger streams.
+The floodplain associated with the stream is, however, quite broad and episodically carries torrents of rushing waters expected only from much larger streams.
 Peyton Doub remembers many such events, some breaking away large sections of fencing crossing the stream.
-A drought in late 2017 and early 2018 left the stream and wetlands dry throughout winter, spring, and early summer of 2018; but unusual mid-summer rain events have kept the stream and wetlands full of running and standing water throughout the normally dry summer months.
+A drought in late 2017 and early 2018 left the stream and wetlands dry throughout winter, spring, and early summer of 2018, but unusual mid-summer rain events have kept the stream and wetlands full of running and standing water throughout the normally dry summer months.